Crunch-io/webdocs/crunch/crunch_project-management.md

 ![](images/ProjectAddMembers.png)

-Enter the user names or email addresses of the users to add to the project.
+Enter comma-separated user names, email addresses, or [teams](crunch_team-management.html) to add to the project.
 If you enter any email addresses that are not associated with a Crunch user, those users will be invited to Crunch.
 Set the **Notify new members** option to have an email sent to the users you add.

-You can also share projects with teams by entering the name of the team.
-For more information on how to create teams go to [Sharing Data with Teams](crunch_team-management.html).

 Once you've added some members and saved (or declined to do so by clicking **Close**), the empty project will open.